pab1it0/google-maps-a2a/README.md

 An open-source Agent2Agent (A2A) compliant server that provides Google Maps capabilities to other agents via a standardized protocol.

+This project implements the [Agent2Agent (A2A) protocol](https://github.com/google/A2A) created by Google, which enables different AI agents to communicate and collaborate with each other using a standardized interface.

 ## Features

 - **A2A Protocol Compliance**: Implements the Agent2Agent protocol for seamless agent-to-agent communication